WANGLAW®™

 What To Do If A Person is Detained by U. S. Immigration and Customs Enforcement

-she must retain counsel at own expense.
+but he or she must retain counsel at own expense.
+This is because an immigration removal proceeding

 The timely retention of immigration counsel can make a difference for a detainee.
 Even though detained